Full-time: Three years

 If you left school or college some time ago and are without the normal entry qualifications, you will be considered equally for degree level study.
 We look for alternative/professional qualifications, life experience, motivation and commitment to support such applications.

-BA (Hons) Dance Performance and Teaching is a three-year intensive programme of study, which aims to prepare students to work with confidence within creative, educational and community settings through dance, combining four intertwining strands of learning: Technique & Choreography, Contextual Studies, Somatic Movement Education, and Dance Education.
-All staff are practising dance artists, who know the profession’s standards and practices and ensure they are reflected in the course.
+BA (Hons) Dance Performance and Teaching is a three-year intensive programme of study, which aims to prepare students to work with confidence within creative, educational and community settings through dance, combining three intertwining strands of learning: Studio practice, Creative practice and Facilitation.
+All staff are practicing dance artist/practitioners who know the profession’s standards and practices and ensure they are reflected in their teaching, keeping the course content up to date and relevant.

 In the recent National Student Survey (NSS), 100% of our students agreed that the placement opportunities within the course were valuable in developing key skills and learning.